August 15, 2025

 Legal and Real Estate

 Property transactions often require professional air quality testing for legal protection.
 Professional results hold up in court if air quality problems affect property values or cause health damages.
+Pre-purchase air quality testing is standard for buyers in Ontario and Quebec.

 Complex Pollution Sources